 Salmon is significant to Northwest Coast people because they have depended on and continue to depend on Salmon to survive.
 It is the main food source to many people living on the Northwest coast and is a symbol of prosperity, steadfastness and dependability.
 Salmon represents determination, intuition and respect for tradition.

 Kingfisher is generally viewed positively, as a messenger and a sign of good luck to come.
-Kingfisher are very bold in their actions, the kingfisher will dive headlong into the water to catch small fish.
+Kingfishers are very bold in their actions, the kingfisher will dive headlong into the water to catch small fish.
 It teaches us how to plunge into the unknown with confidence and not with fear.
-It is a symbol for success and prosperity.
+It is a symbol of success and prosperity.

-Was born into a wealth of tradition.
-His great-grandfather, Mungo Martin has been credited with much of the revitalization of the Kwakwaka'wakw culture in the latter half of this century.
+Was born in 1962 into a wealth of tradition.
+His great-grandfather, Mungo Martin, has been credited with much of the revitalization of the Kwakwaka'wakw culture in the latter half of this century.
 His late grandfather, Henry Hunt and his father, Hereditary Chief Tony Hunt, are both renowned Kwakwaka'wakw carvers.